 Major in International Relations and Politics (IRP)

 IRP majors interested in developing their research skills are encouraged to apply for a research position with the Center for International Relations and Politics.
-They are also encouraged to join the International Relations Organization (IRO) on campus, which sponsors the Model UN, and other student organizations focused on domestic or international politics.
-Becoming involved in the Social and Decision Sciences Department (SDS) and the Student Advising Council (SAC), as well as attending lectures and events sponsored by the Center for International Relations and Politics and SDS, will provide additional opportunities for students.
+They are also encouraged to join student organizations focused on domestic or international politics.
+Becoming involved in the Institute for Politics and Strategy, as well as attending lectures and events sponsored by the Center for International Relations and Politics will provide additional opportunities for students.

 The International Relations and Politics major is offered through the Institute for Politics and Strategy.
 It is available as a primary major and additional major in the Dietrich College of Humanities and Social Sciences.
 Minors in International Relations and Politics and Politics and Public Policy are also available.